waqas-nr/waqas-nr/README.md

 ### 🚀 About Me

 I'm a Senior Frontend Engineer with **10+ years** in software engineering — **8+ years building production React applications**.
 For the last 6+ years, I've been the sole frontend owner of a B2B SaaS platform (Next.js), handling everything from architecture and reusable components to accessibility (WCAG 2.1), performance, and production monitoring with Sentry.
+Owned the delivery of a production TypeScript/Next.js booking platform end-to end, including its JavaScript-to-TypeScript conversion under strict mode.

-Earlier full-stack years with Ruby on Rails, Node.js, and PostgreSQL gave me a solid grasp of how APIs, auth, and payments work behind the UI — including hardening Stripe payment flows for reliability.
-Currently deepening my TypeScript skills through personal projects, and using **AI-assisted development** (Claude Code) to ship faster without cutting corners.
+Earlier full-stack years with Ruby on Rails, Node.js, and PostgreSQL gave me a solid grasp of how APIs, auth, and payments work behind the UI, including hardening Stripe payment flows to improve reliability.
+I use **AI-assisted development** (Claude Code) to ship faster without compromising quality.

 ---